History of the Brooklyn Nets: 1967–1976: The ABA years

 After a planned move to Newark, New Jersey fell through, the team opted to stay at the Long Island Arena for the second year, and changed its name to the New York Nets.
 The name "Nets" was used because it rhymes with the names of two other professional sports teams that played in the New York metropolitan area at the time: Major League Baseball's New York Mets and the American Football League's New York Jets, and because it relates to basketball in general, as it is part of the basket.

 The team finished last in its first New York season and drew a paltry 1,108 a game, about half of what it had drawn a year earlier.
 They posted a 17–61 record, and shuffled 23 different players on and off the roster.
 Brown sold the team to clothing manufacturer Roy Boe after that season.
 Boe started off his ownership with big hopes for the off-season.
 Desperate for a star, the team pursued UCLA star Lew Alcindor, and won rights to him in a secret ABA draft.
 Alcindor was reportedly interested in playing in his native New York, but after contemplating his options for a month, he instead opted to sign with the NBA's Milwaukee Bucks.
-Nonetheless the Nets moved on with their off-season plans to relocate to the Island Garden in West Hempstead.
+Nonetheless, the Nets moved on with their off-season plans to move to the Island Garden in West Hempstead.
 Led by an ABA top 3 scoring guard Levern Tart, the Nets finished in fourth place and made the playoffs for the first time in franchise history in the 1969–70 season, and attendance went up threefold to 3,504.
 During the 1970 off-season, the team finally managed to acquire a star in Rick Barry after trading their No. 1 pick and cash to the Virginia Squires.
 After another playoff season at the Island Garden, the team moved to the brand new Nassau Veterans Memorial Coliseum in Uniondale for the end of the 1971–72 season.